GongCheng1919/HIPACK/README.md

 # HIPACK: Efficient Low-Bitwidth Convolution Operator

-We present and implement **HIPACK**, an efficient low-bitwidth convolution operator that supports integer computations below 8-bit with high performance.
-Compared to low-bitwidth quantization libraries like QNNPACK, HIPACK enables **dynamic bitwidth** computations below 8-bit and achieves **over 4x performance improvement**.
+This repo contains the detailed implementation of **HIPACK**, an efficient sub-8-bit direct convolution acceleration library.
+Compared to low-bitwidth quantization libraries like QNNPACK, HIPACK enables **dynamic bitwidth** computations below 8-bit and achieves **over 3.2x** performance improvement.

 ---

 ## Abstract
-HiPACK is an efficient acceleration library for sub-byte Neural Network Computation.
+HiPACK is an efficient acceleration library for sub-byte Convolutional Neural Network (CNN) Computation.
-HiPACK follows the theoretical approach of adopting multiplication for low-bitwidth convolution and develops a series of novel approaches to fill the efficiency gap of low-bitwidth convolution on wimpy processors with SIMD optimizations.
+HiPACK follows the theoretical approach of adopting multiplication for low-bitwidth convolution and develops a series of novel approaches to fill the efficiency gap of low-bitwidth convolution on wimpy processors with SIMD optimizations and bitwise management.
+HiPack is built upon the following principles:
+1. **Multiplication-based Convolution**: Adopts multiplication for low-bitwidth convolution.
+2. **Data Dependencies**: Identifies and handles data dependencies in the process of adopting large-bitwidth multiplication for low-bitwidht convolution operations.
-It first identifies the inevitable data dependencies of the multiply-to-convolution.
-Then decoupling the multiplication with unpacking, followed by a series of optimization techniques developed to maximize the data reuse and processing efficiency.
+3. **SIMD Optimizations**: Utilizes SIMD instructions to maximize data reuse and processing efficiency.
+4. **Bitwise Management**: Develops a series of novel approaches to fill the efficiency gap of low-bitwidth convolution on wimpy processors with bitwise management.

 The synergistic combination of the above methods is thoroughly evaluated with various CNN models on ARM processors.
-Experimental results demonstrate $4\times$ performance improvements compared to existing approaches, enabling efficient execution of low-bitwidth DNNs on resource-constrained ARM devices.
+Experimental results demonstrate over $3.2\times$ performance improvements compared to existing approaches, enabling efficient execution of low-bitwidth DNNs on resource-constrained ARM devices.

 ---
 ## Features

 1. **Dynamic Bitwidth Support**: Adapts to quantized computations with bitwidths lower than 8-bit.
-2. **High Performance**: Significant performance improvements, achieving up to 4x speedup.
+2. **High Performance**: Significant performance improvements, achieving a minimum of 3.2x speedup.
 3. **PyTorch Integration**: Provides PyTorch operator interfaces in [torch_func](./torch_func/README.md), making it easy to integrate into existing deep learning workflows.
 4. **Support for Various Convolution Shapes**:
    - **DirectConv (nx3)**: Native support for `nx3` convolution shapes.